Moss For Zone 8

 Sphagnum moss grows in bogs, usually in warm climates.
 The moss does not grow well in colder climates and attempting to cultivate it at home may prove difficult.
 It is often harvested and compressed for use in the flower industry.
 The grade of the moss depends upon the quality.
 Higher quality sphagnum moss is used to grow orchids.

 Moss pads of different varieties are available to grow mosses.
 They are a convenient way to begin increasing moss for rock gardens, terrarium tanks or to complement other foliage.
 The moss pad is simple to use.
 It can even be attached to wood.
-Moss pads may be tied to the wood with string, and within a few weeks, the moss will be firmly rooted, and the string can be removed.
+Moss pads may tie to the forest with string, and within a few weeks, the moss will be firmly rooted, and the line can be removed.